wiicode/cybersecurity-framework/checklists/layered-defense.md

 - [ ] Remote access requires two or more connection methods.
 - [ ] Firewalls pass URL/traffic to additional processing.
 - [ ] Shadow IT applications are discovered and monitored.

+- [ ] Domains are configured to prevent spoofing.
+- [ ] DKIM/DMARC is used to validate email.
+- [ ] Domain registrations use dedicated email accounts.
+- [ ] Domains prevent transfer.
+- [ ] Domain registrar access is secured.

 # Internal Network